nir/jupylet/docs/programmers_reference_guide/synthesis.rst

 The concept of a synthesizer `gate` fits elegantly into the conception of a synthesizer as a computational graph, as a simple multiplcation operation.
-Let's see one in action:
+Let's see it in action:

 .. code-block:: python